 Some records have been lost in Massachusetts, Maryland, and Mississippi.

 The 1840 census saw the inclusion of inquiries into the fishing industry.
 There was also the inclusion of questioning relating to the ‘insanity’ of the population.

 This led to plenty of controversies as from the results there was a very large number of black people that were deemed ‘mentally ill’.

 1850 – June 1st (Population – 23,191,876)

 This was the first census that recorded every member of the household.
-Previous censuses were only interested in the head of the house and where the rest of the household was tabulated with respect to their age.
+Previous censuses were only interested in the head of the house and where the rest of the household was tabulated concerning their age.

-The U.S. Government were also interested to learn about taxation, churches, pauperism and also crime as well.
+The U.S. Government was also interested to learn about taxation, churches, pauperism, and also a crime as well.

 The first slave schedules were also completed for this year that recorded all slaves living within the United States.

 This census was the first to include American Indians.
 However, they were only included within these records if they had renounced their tribal rules.